MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-copilot.md

 - **Troubleshoot**: Orchestrate across Azure services for insights to summarize issues, identify causes, and suggest solutions.
 - **Optimize**: Receive recommendations to improve costs, scalability, and reliability.

+## Enaable Microsoft Copilot for Azure

+To enable access to Microsoft Copilot for Azure (preview) for your organization, [complete the registration form](https://aka.ms/MSCopilotforAzurePreviewRequest).
+The application process only needs to be completed once per tenant.
+Check with your administrator if you have questions about joining the preview.

-## How to use Azure CLI successfully with Microsoft Copilot
+## Open Microsoft Copilot for Azure

 To use Microsoft Copilot, go to the Azure Portal and select the **Copilot** icon on the top taskbar.
-The copilot window will open with a chat assistant where you can ask questions:
+The copilot window will open with a chat assistant where you can ask questions.

 :::image type="content" source="./media/copilot-cli-1.png" alt-text="<Copilot on Azure portal>":::